Many companies turn to invoice factoring because it speeds up cash flow and allows them to take control of their financials.

 |Staffing Agencies||Many More|

-If you’re company is business to business and you’re waiting to get paid, we can work with you.
+If your company is business to business and you’re waiting to get paid, we can work with you.

-If you need access to working capital and one or more of the situations below describes your Delaware company, contact us today for a quick approval.
+If you need access to working capital and one or more of the situations below describes your Delaware company, contact us today for a free, no-obligation factoring consultation and quote.

 Delaware is the oldest state in the US, and its historical and cultural highlights mean that it has plenty to offer visitors.
 The Dutch first settled here in 1631 and their culture still lingers today in the coastal towns of New Castle and Lewes.
 In 1664, England assumed authority over the original Dutch settlement and renamed it New Castle, forming the first capital of Delaware and making it an important seaport for years.
 Delaware was part of Pennsylvania during the late 1600s until William Penn gave the colonists their own assembly.
 Dover and Wilmington were both developed shortly after that, and this tiny state played a number of major roles in shaping America.